German Football Team Stuck In Scotland After Plane Problem - UrduPoint

 German Football Team Stuck In Scotland After Plane Problem

-Germany cruised to a 4-0 win over Iceland in Reykjavik on Wednesday to go four-points clear at the top of their qualifying group, but their plane ran into difficulties during the night flight to Frankfurt.
+Germany cruised to a 4-0 win in Reykjavik on Wednesday to go four-points clear at the top of their group, but their plane ran into difficulties during the night flight to Frankfurt.

+A spokesperson for Lithuanian charter airline KlasJet told AFP subsidiary SID that a possibly defective power generator on the plane led to the unplanned stopover on the flight.

+"At no time during the entire process were passengers exposed to substantially increased risk," a KlasJet spokeswoman said.

-After an unplanned landing in Edinburgh, the plane was checked over and a replacement aircraft sent to bring the Germans home.
+After landing in the Scottish capital, the plane was checked over and a replacement aircraft sent to bring the players home.

 "Safety first.
-Safety stopover as a precaution in Edinburgh," the German Football Association (DFB) tweeted early Thursday morning.
+Safety stopover as a precaution in Edinburgh," the German Football Association (DFB) tweeted early on Thursday.

 Germany captain Manuel Neuer, Serge Gnabry and Joshua Kimmich had opted to return separately to their club Bayern Munich.

-Premier League players Timo Werner, Ilkay Guendogan, Antonio Rueddiger, Bernd Leno and Kai Havertz had also returned separately to their English clubs.
+Premier League players Timo Werner, Ilkay Guendogan, Antonio Ruediger, Bernd Leno and Kai Havertz had also returned separately to their English clubs.

 An Edinburgh Airport spokesman told AFP: "We can confirm that a plane asked to make a stop at Edinburgh Airport in the early hours and we were happy to accommodate it."